Republicans eye running in ‘crucial’ Wisconsin district

 MADISON, Wis.
-(AP) — Numerous Republicans were weighing the chance Thursday to run for a congressional district in Wisconsin that’s a conservative hotbed and key to President Donald Trump’s re-election hopes.
+(AP) — Potential Republican candidates began to jockey for position Thursday ahead of a likely stampede to run for an open Wisconsin congressional seat in a district that’s a conservative hotbed and key to President Donald Trump’s re-election hopes.

 U.S. Rep. Jim Sensenbrenner announced Wednesday that he won’t run for a 22nd term representing the suburban Milwaukee area, long the heart of Wisconsin’s conservative base.
-Running up the numbers in the northern and western suburban Milwaukee counties has long been the lynchpin for successful statewide Republican candidates.
+Running up the numbers there has long been the lynchpin for successful statewide Republican candidates.

-Trump underperformed there in 2016, while winning Wisconsin by fewer than 23,000 votes.
+Trump underperformed there in 2016, particularly with suburban women, while winning Wisconsin by fewer than 23,000 votes thanks largely to strong support in more rural areas.
 Part of his strategy to win Wisconsin in 2020 relies on performing better with the voters in Sensenbrenner’s district who turned out more strongly for former Gov. Scott Walker’s re-election bid in 2018 than they did for Trump in 2016.

-Over Sensenbrenner’s 42-year hold on the seat, the district has long been home to some of Wisconsin’s most prominent conservatives and has served as a launching pad for the political careers of many, including Walker.
+The district held by Sensenbrenner for 42 years has also been home to some of Wisconsin’s most prominent conservatives and has served as a launching pad for the political careers of many, including Walker.

 “There are a lot of important areas of the state, but this area … is a crucial building block,” said Republican strategist Brian Reisinger.

-The list of potential candidates is long.
-But one, former state senator and 2018 Republican U.S. Senate candidate Leah Vukmir, tried to get out ahead of the pack on Thursday by publicly edging closer to announcing a run than any others.

-“I’m strongly considering the opportunity,” Vukmir, of Brookfield, said in a text message.
-“Congressman Sensenbrenner has enormous shoes to fill, he’ll be missed.
-I look forward to making a decision in the coming days.”
+“Everybody knows that D.C. is a mess, and in need of more Wisconsin-style common sense,” Fitzgerald said.

+He has never run for office outside of his state Senate seat, which he’s held since 1995.
+Fitzgerald and Vukmir worked closely together while they were both in the Senate, including leading the way to enact Walker’s anti-union and other conservative laws.

-If Vukmir gets in, she would immediately be the front-runner, said Paul Farrow, the Waukesha County executive who is also considering a run and plans to make a decision later this month.
+If Vukmir gets in, she would immediately be the front-runner but Fitzgerald would also be “great,” said Paul Farrow, the Waukesha County executive.
+Farrow is also considering a run and plans to make a decision later this month.

-“She still has incredible name recognition,” Farrow said.
-“She is one who has been a great voice for the conservative movement and her constituents.”
+“She still has incredible name recognition,” Farrow said of Vukmir, calling her “a great voice for the conservative movement and her constituents.”

+State Sen. Chris Kapenga, who is also weighing a run, said he didn’t expect anyone to be able to clear the field of potential candidates.

-Numerous others are weighing a possible bid, including state Senate Majority Leader Scott Fitzgerald, of Juneau; state Sens.
-Dale Kooyenga, of Brookfield, and Chris Kapenga, of Delafield; and former U.S. Senate candidate Kevin Nicholson, who lost to Vukmir in the Senate GOP primary last year.
+Numerous others are weighing a possible bid, including state Sen. Dale Kooyenga, of Brookfield; former U.S. Senate candidate Kevin Nicholson, who lost to Vukmir in the Senate GOP primary last year; Ben Voelkel, spokesman for Republican U.S. Sen. Ron Johnson; and Vince Trovato, another early Trump backer and his first state director in 2016.

-Kapenga, 47, said he was “definitely looking at” running, but that this is a time to celebrate Sensenbrenner and not to look toward who may replace him.

-Nicholson tweeted on Wednesday that “There will be time to make a decision about this race later.”
-He declined to elaborate on Thursday.

 Democrat Tom Palzewicz, an entrepreneur and Navy veteran, said within minutes of Sensenbrenner’s retirement announcement late Wednesday that he would run.
 Palzewicz lost to Sensenbrenner in 2018, getting just 38% of the vote compared with 62% for Sensenbrenner.

-Reisinger, the Republican strategist who has worked on the campaigns of both Walker and Republican Sen. Ron Johnson, said candidates need to judge the political environment generally, who they may face in a primary and the opportunity they have to potentially serve that congressional district for a long time.
+Reisinger, the Republican strategist who has worked on the campaigns of Walker and Johnson, said candidates need to judge the political environment generally, who they may face in a primary and the opportunity they have to potentially serve that congressional district for a long time.

 The retirement could be a once-in-a-generation chance for many Republicans who weren’t even born when the 76-year-old Sensenbrenner was first elected to the state Legislature in 1968.

-“There’s a generation of Republicans who have seen Congressman Sensenbrenner’s service, seen that conservative district, known its importance and known one day it would open,” Reisinger said.
-“There’s a lot of interest and excitement around it because of the big change that was unexpected.”
+“There’s a lot of interest and excitement around it because of the big change that was unexpected,” Reisinger said.

 Follow Scott Bauer on Twitter: https://twitter.com/sbauerAP